Jim Desmond

-Jim Desmond is an American politician and retired aviator serving as a member of the San Diego County Board of Supervisors from the fifth district since 2019.
-A member of the Republican Party, he served as vice chair of the body from 2020 to 2021 and previously served as mayor of San Marcos, California, from 2006 to 2018.
+Jim Desmond is an American politician and retired aviator serving as a member of the San Diego County Board of Supervisors since 2019, representing the fifth district.
+A member of the Republican Party, he previously served as vice chair of the board from 2020 to 2021, mayor of San Marcos, California from 2006 to 2018, and as a member of the San Marcos city council from 2004 to 2006.

-On January 16, 2025, Desmond announced that he was running for California's 49th congressional district in the 2026 election.
+In 2025, Desmond announced his candidacy for California's 49th congressional district in the 2026 election.
+In 2026, he announced that he would instead run in California's 48th congressional district after being redistricted into the district by Proposition 50.

 Early career and education

 Desmond served in the United States Navy as an aircraft electrician from 1974 to 1979 before obtaining his pilot's license from San Diego Flight Schools between 1978 and 1983.
 He graduated with a bachelor's degree in electrical engineering from San Diego State University in 1985.
 After college, he founded Technical Standards, Inc. a technical writing company.

-Desmond worked as a pilot from 1986 to 2020, flying Boeing 757/767 aircraft with Delta Airlines.
+Desmond worked as a pilot from 1986 to 2020, flying Boeing 757 and 767 aircraft with Delta Air Lines.
 He retired early in 2020 due to the COVID-19 pandemic.